 LSIP staff put significant effort towards getting the Delta Risk Management Strategy (DRMS) initiated this year for this high priority work.
 An RFQ was released in November of 2005.
 URS Corporation/JBA was selected to conduct the DRMS effort in December 2005.
-A contract with URS Corporation/JBA was written in early 2006 and was approved by the Department of

-General Services in March 2006.
-A task order not to exceed \$2.5 million was issued and the initial actions have been started.
+A contract with URS Corporation/JBA was written in early 2006 and was approved by the Department of General Services in March 2006.
+The work was separated into two phases.
+Phase 1 was to identify the risks to Delta levees from earthquake, floods, subsidence, climate change (including sea level rise), and a combination of these events for 50, 100, and 200-yearr into the future.
+Once the risks were identified, then the economics and environmental consequences to the Delta and State were also determined.
+The Draft Phase 1 report was submitted in April 2007, and a Final Phase 1 report will be ready in August 2007.
+Phase 2 is to look at ways to reduce or mitigate the risks identified in Phase 1.
+The Draft Phase 2 report is due in early August 2007 and the final report is expected in November 2007.